davidar/tensor/README.md

   - Download and install Windows SDK: https://dev.windows.com/en-us/downloads/windows-10-sdk and set DXSDK_DIR environment variable to the root of the installation.
 This is needed for Qt to compile the DirectX-dependent parts.
   - Alternatively (in theory, nobody tried it yet), you can setup/hack Qt portages so that Qt compilation doesn't rely on DirectX (see http://doc.qt.io/qt-5/windows-requirements.html#graphics-drivers for details about linking Qt to OpenGL).
 3. Enter ```emerge qt qtquickcontrols kcoreaddons``` inside the shell made by the kdeenv script (see the KDE TechBase article), double check that the checkout-configure-build-install process has started and leave it running.
 Leaving it for a night on even an older machine should suffice.
-4. Once the build is over, make sure you have the toolchain reachable from the environment you're going to compile Quaternion in.
-If you plan to use the just-compiled MinGW and CMake to compile Quaternion you might want to add <KDEROOT>/dev-utils/bin and <KDEROOT>/mingw64/bin into your PATH for convenience.
+4. Once the build is over, make sure you have the toolchain reachable from the environment you're going to compile Tensor in.
+If you plan to use the just-compiled MinGW and CMake to compile Tensor you might want to add <KDEROOT>/dev-utils/bin and <KDEROOT>/mingw64/bin into your PATH for convenience.
 If you have other MinGW or CMake installations around you have to carefully select the order of PATH entries and bear in mind that emerge usually takes the latest versions by default (which are not necessarily the same that you installed).
-  - Alternatively: just build Quaternion inside the same kdeenv wrapper shell (not tried but should work).
+  - Alternatively: just build Tensor inside the same kdeenv wrapper shell (not tried but should work).

 ### Building
 All operations below assume that mingw32-make (if you use the MinGW toolchain) and cmake are in your PATH.
 If you use an IDE, import the sources as a CMake project and the IDE should do the rest for you.
 Qt Creator (the stock Qt IDE) and CLion were checked to work.
 The source tree also contains a (no more maintained) .project file for CodeLite.